 The Trustees comprise of a minimum of six and a maximum of twelve members, at least three of whom need to be teachers.
 The parent members are selected annually as recommended by the Nominations Committee, which is made up of two members each from College, the current Trustees and the Links Group.
-The Trustees can co-opt new members in the course of the year where space allows.Members: Current Trustees 2020-2021: Anne-Marie Winkelman, Richard Cox, Wayne de Wet (Treasurer), Tauhir Jardine, Jon Duncan (Chair), Roy Davids, Tine Bohm, Nick Desmond-Smith, Claudia McCaig, Faatimah Mohamed-Luke, Fiona Grant (Secretary).
-Admin Rep on Trustees: George Gabriel.
+The Trustees can co-opt new members in the course of the year where space allows.Members: 2021-2022: Len Verwey (Chair), Fiona Grant (Secretary), Wayne de Wet (Treasurer), Ajay Trikham, Claudia McCaig, Faatimah Mohamed-Luke, Leigh Whitesman, Nick Desmond-Smith, Nicola Wong, Roy Davids & Tine Bohm.
+Admin Rep on Trustees (non-voting): George Gabriel.

 - College of Teachers

 The College of Teachers is responsible for the pedagogical needs and the overall running of the school.
 Essentially, the group fulfils the functions of a school principal.